Spouses of Medicaid Applicants, You DO have rights: the right to keep your life savings; the right to keep your income; the right to support.

 • As with the income tax, the community spouse must hire a professional advisor to secure all credits, deductions and exemptions that Medicaid allows.

-Medicaid Asset Allowances
+Medicaid Asset Terms and Allowances

 Medicaid divides assets into two groups: exempt and countable.
 Your home, your vehicle and burial space items such as a grave site or a niche.
 The home equity limit is $752,000 effective January 1, 2026.
 Note this is equity.
 If your home is mortgaged your equity is: the market value minus the amount owing on your mortgage.
-For example your home has a market value of $900,,00.
+For example your home has a market value of $900,,000.
 You have a mortgage of $200,000.
 Your equity is $700,000.
 There is no stated limit on the value of your vehicle, except that it must be realistic.
 For example: A purchase of a new Rolls Royce would be disallowed.
 A purchase of a $60,000 SUV is allowable.

 Special note: The Community Souse Sole Benefit Trust